 Australian International School says that it makes the academic wellbeing of students an absolute priority.
 It strives to ensure that students and families receive the best care and up-to-date advice from their school counsellor and wellness team.

-The school is using what’s known as C.A.R.E.S.
+The school uses what’s known as C.A.R.E.S.
 (Connection, Attitude, Relationships, Engagement, Safety), a self-reflection and reporting tool.
 It’s a way for the school community to identify, monitor and address the social and mental health in students.
-This simple survey is delivered twice a term through the AIS pastoral programme.
-It’s designed to capture a snapshot of how students are feeling at a given point in time.
-This data is used to have informed conversations about academic wellbeing with students, teachers and families.
+This simple survey happens twice a term through the AIS pastoral programme, capturing a snapshot of how students are feeling at a given point in time.
+This data is then used to have informed conversations about academic wellbeing with students, teachers and families.

-Tips for parents from AIS on the mental health of youths
+Tips for parents from AIS to support mental health in youths

 #1 Minimise screen time